TedTolboom/hk.com.remotec/README.md

 ## Future work:
 * <del>Add generic trigger card for 'A button has been pressed' together with tokens</del>
+* ZRC-90 add option to disable re-triggering when a button is held
 * add ZXT-120 Z-Wave-to-AC IR Extender
 * add ZXT-600 Z-Wave-to-AC IR Extender